My Mid-Life Crisis Career Change

-A career change at 40 something now equals a mid-life crisis
+A career change at 40 something now equals a mid-life crisis or so it seems

-My dad worked in the same company for his entire life.
+My dad worked for the same company for his entire life.
 That was back in the day when you received a gold watch for your long service to a company.
 But those days are long gone.

 Research from the HILDA survey in 2014 and presented in the McCrindle blog Job mobility in Australia says that on average, people in Australia stay in a job just 3 years and 4 months.
 And if you look at under 25s, that average is just 1 year and 8 months.